Originally a Grimm tale.

 A long time ago there was a little girl who was so poor that she always had to walk barefoot.

-When Karen’s mother died, she came to live with a sweet old lady.
+When her mother died, Karen (for this is what the girl was called) came to live with a sweet old lady.
 She liked this very much.

 !The video's below have English subtitles!